-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-DETACH AND RETURN THIS PORTION ONLY OOMA, INC. To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-The Board of Directors recommends you vote FOR the following: Withhold For All All All Except To elect three Class III directors to hold office until the 2021 annual meeting of stockholders or until their respective successors are elected and qualified: Alison Davis Andrew H. Galligan 1) William D. Pearce The Board of Directors recommends you vote FOR the following proposal: 2.
-To ratify the appointment of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for its fiscal year ending January 31, For Against Abstain NOTE: The proxies are authorized to vote in their discretion upon such other business as may properly come before the Annual Meeting or any adjournment or П П Our Board of Directors recommends that you vote FOR the election of the director nominees named in Proposal No. 1 of the Proxy Statement and FOR the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm as described in Proposal No. 2 of the Proxy Statement.
+KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY

+ION ONLI OOMA, INC. The Board of Directors recommends you vote FOR the following: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. · · All Елсері To elect two Class I directors to hold office until the 20 annual meeting of stockholders or until their respective successors are elected and qualified: Nominees: 1) Peter J. Goettner 2) Eric B. Stang The Board of Directors recommends you vote FOR the following proposal: 2.
+To ratify the appointment of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for its fiscal year ending January 31, 2020. Ü Abstain NOTE: The proxies are authorized to vote in their discretion upon such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof. Ш Our Board of Directors recommends that you vote FOR the election of the director nominees named in Proposal No. 1 of the Proxy Statement and FOR the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm as described in Proposal No. 2 of the Proxy Statement.
 Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 All holders must sign.
 If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date te

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting To Be Held on June 6, 2018:
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting To Be Held on June 10, 2019:

-The Proxy Statement and Annual Report on Form 10-K for the year ended January 31, 2018 are available at www.proxyvote.com.
+The Proxy Statement and Annual Report on Form 10-K for the year ended January 31, 2019 are available at www.proxyvote.com.